umathe/CS6378_Project3/ReadMe.txt

 4. Save config file in "launcher" folder.

-5. Compile code in DC machine using the following commands: javac ComparatorForTS.java, javac MutexCode.java, and javac Requests.java
+5. Compile code in DC machine using the following commands: javac ComparatorForTS.java, javac NewMutexCode.java, and javac Requests.java

 6. In the home machine, run the launcher script (command: ./launcher.sh) and cleanup script (./cleanup.sh).